sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-oeminformation-logo.md

 # Logo

-Starting in Windows 10, version 1607, the Logo setting is deprecated.
+In Windows 10, version 1607, the Logo setting is deprecated.

 `Logo` specifies the path to the .bmp file of the manufacturer's logo.
 This logo appears in the **Performance Information and Tools** Control Panel, but is not used in the **Settings** app.
 In the **Settings** app, no logo displays.